 Talk with your health provider.

-Ginger might decrease blood sugar.
+Ginger might increase your insulin levels and/or decrease blood sugar.
 Diabetes medications are also used to lower blood sugar.
 Taking ginger along with diabetes medications might cause your blood sugar to go too low.
 Monitor your blood sugar closely.
 The dose of your diabetes medication might need to be changed.

 Some medications used for diabetes include glimepiride (Amaryl), glyburide (DiaBeta, Glynase PresTab, Micronase), insulin, metformin (Glucophage), pioglitazone (Actos), rosiglitazone (Avandia), and others.